 Preheat the oven to 400°F.

 Grease or line a large baking sheet with parchment paper.
-Place the halved tomatoes, onion and garlic on and drizzle with 1-2 tablespoons of olive oil and sprinkle with salt and freshly cracked black pepper, to taste.
+Place the halved tomatoes (or whole cherry tomatoes), onion and garlic on and drizzle with 1-2 tablespoons of olive oil and sprinkle with salt and freshly cracked black pepper, to taste.
 Roast in the oven for 30-35 minutes.
 Skip this part if using canned tomatoes.

 Make the cashew cream by blending cashews and plant milk in a high speed blender for about 30 seconds until smooth.